 Team Fortress 2

 Team Fortress 2 is a big-budget game that has transitioned from “something you need to buy” to “something that’s free.”
 Whatever made Valve decide to put Team Fortress 2 into a free-to-play shooter format, it surely worked!
-Being released a decade after its initial launch, it’s still one of the top 10 most-played games that still receives updates, and still blows gamers’ minds.
+Being released a decade after its initial launch, it’s still one of the top 10 most-played games that still receive updates, and still blows gamers’ minds.

 Path of Exile

 This is what a free-to-play game done right looks like – it’s Path of Exile.
-To begin with, it’s one of the most epic action-RPGs in recent history.
+To begin with, it’s one of the most epic action RPGs in recent history.
 Its unique leveling system is the talk of the town, but the entire point-at-things-and-kill-it aspect has an awesome feel to it.
-The loot drops are amazing; and the world itself is mind-blowing.
+The loot drops are amazing, and the world itself is mind-blowing.